 Find a buyer’s agent.
 A buyer’s agent is a licensed real estate agent who will represent you throughout your buying journey.
 A good buyer’s agent will be an expert on the home buying process, know your area inside and out, be familiar with local listing agents, and be a skilled negotiator.

 Begin searching for homes.
 Ask the questions that will help set parameters for your home search.
-Are you looking to move to a new city such as Sacramento or Portland?
+Are you looking at homes for sale in Alaska or Florida?
 Are you set on buying a house in a particular school district or neighborhood?
 How many bedrooms do you need?
 Do you want a single-family home or are you open to a townhouse, or maybe even a condo?

 Attend open houses and go on tours.
 When you’re touring multiple homes, it’s easy to confuse different features or concerns so take notes as you’re touring.
 Don’t forget to pick your agent’s brain and ask for their input.